ibm-cloud-docs/EventStreams/quick_setup_guide.md

 5. Complete the details for your new credential like a name and role and click **Add**.
 A new credential appears in the credentials list.
 6. Click the chevron next to the new credential to reveal the details in JSON format.

-## Step 4: Create an IAM service credential by using the CLI
+## Step 4: Create a service credential by using the CLI
 {: #create_credential_cli}
 {: cli}